 The coloring of the substructures helps the user to identify which substructure of the query is matched onto which one of the hit molecule.
 The alignment (or mapping) found by FTrees is among all the one with the highest "Global Similarity".

 Advantages

-- Understand similarity: Alignment of the molecules and an intuitive color code visualizes similarity - Literally billions of molecules can be searched in 5 minutes such a hit-list, molecules appear with less and less structural similarity.
-Typically, in the range between 0.7 to 0.9 you will find the most interesting results - similar enough in terms of pharmacophore properties but highly enriched with scaffold hops.
+- Understand similarity: alignment of the molecules and an intuitive color code visualizes similarity. - Literally billions of molecules can be searched in 5 minutes.

 Scaffold hopping